-Download the NMR Service Sample Submission Form.
+Download the NMR Submission Form (Word or PDF).

 These notes explain how members of this department can make use of the high-field and multinuclear NMR service.
 This service compliments the open-access facilities offered by the 200, 300 and 400 MHz spectrometers.